waynecharr/Note_Taker_Site/README.md

 # Update History
 - "initial commit"
 - "began setting up the routes for the api-routes and the html-routes.
 Started the server.js file"
+- "Made some additional updates to the server.js file."